thegrumpys/odop/docs/About/userAccounts.md

 ## User Accounts, Username, Sign-in, Sign-out

 A user account is **not** required to operate most features of the software.
-If saving designs into the cloud-based (on-line) ODOP Design Library, it is necessary to establish a user account with associated unique username and password so as to keep those designs private.
+If saving designs into the cloud-based (on-line) [ODOP Design Library](../Help/terminology#designLib), it is necessary to establish a user account with associated unique username and password so as to keep those designs private.

+You can sign up for a private account within the app.
 Launch the ODOP software from the SpringDesignSoftware.org home page, Getting Started page or any of the three spring type pages.
 To establish a free private account,